mebbert/VariantToolChest/README.md

 There are currently two tools in VTC known as SetOperator and VarStats.
 Some important features for SetOperator are:

 * Handles multi-sample VCFs
-* Genotype aware set operations
+* Genotype aware set operations (e.g., only intersect on hets)
 * Powerful set operation syntax
 * Operation stringing (predefine operations whose result should be passed directly to the next operation